adnapstergit/adelastic/README.md

 **Kibana** lets you visualize your Elasticsearch data and navigate the Elastic Stack, so you can do anything from learning why you're getting paged at 2:00 a.m. to understanding the impact rain might have on your quarterly numbers.
+**Kibana** empowers you to visualize your Elasticsearch data and explore the entire Elastic Stack, enabling tasks ranging from investigating late-night alerts to comprehending how rainfall could affect your quarterly figures.

 For more information about Kibana, please visit https://www.elastic.co/products/kibana.